rahulravindran0108/enron-spam-detection/README.md

 'total_payments' - 8.77

 ```
 These features did not include any email features.
-Therefore I decided to go with shared_receipt_with_poi.
+Therefore I decided to go with my own created feature i.e email interaction

-In order to include two more features that would represent an aggregate calue for both financial and email features, I decided to add two more features, they are as follows:
+In order to include one more features that would represent an aggregate calue for both financial, I decided to go ahead with the two features above

 - email_interaction_ratio: which was a ratio of the total number of emails to and from a POI to the total emails sent or received.
 - financial_aggregate: This was the combined sum of exercised_stock_options, salary, and total_stock_value.
 This captured both liquid and semi solid wealth an individual has.

+After testing the k value for financial aggregate I got the following:
+15.971747347749965
+Thus it is one of the significant features contributing to precision and recall.

+Email interaction however did not crop up in either the top 10 or top 8 features.
+However, on trials with the algorithm, there was slight increase in both gaussian NB and Logistic Regression

 I scaled all features using a min-max scaler.
 This ensures features are evenly balanced and overcomes the disparity due to the units of financial and email features.

-Thus after this step we have a total of 11 features to go ahead with.
+For classifiers such as Gaussian NB and rf there was no improvement noted post using feature scalling.
+However it played a pivotal role in Logistic and K-means classifier which forms the central theme for the report.

+I used a total of 12 features for Logistic Regression, 8 for K-means clustering.

 > What algorithm did you end up using?
 What other one(s) did you try?

 After having performed various ml related projects during my undergraduate studies, a two class problem usually is best for logistic regression and K-means clustering.
 K-means clustering with PCA and mahalanobis distance provides a very fortified technique for two class detection.
 However, I went with logistic regression as my final algorithm.

-I tried several algorithms, with a K-means clustering algorithm performing reasonably sufficient.
+I tried several algorithms, with a K-means clustering algorithm performing reasonably sufficient and gaussian NB performed event better than expected.
 I also tested a support vector machine, a random forest classifier, and stochastic gradient descent.
-The best reults I got were from logistic regressor.
+The best reults I got were from logistic regressor and Gaussian NB.

+I looked at famous algorithms for two classifier problems and NB was one of the top ones.

 following were the parameters I tuned:
 - Logistic regression: C (inverse regularization parameter), tol (tolerance), and class_weight (over/undersampling)
 - K-means clustering: tol

+I will explain why parameter tuning is important: Simply put most ml algorithms have a learning rate that is used to fit the dataset.
+Using such parameter we can either learn fat and properly or never get to the answer in some cases of gradient descent.
+Parameter tuning is used for this puprose.
+It defines the learning rate, tolerance to outliers and other parameters that are specific to algorithms used.

 K-means clustering was initialized with K (n_clusters) of 2 to represent POI and non-POI clusters.
 It performed well with the 11 set of features.